Tekki/sql-ledger/doc/api.md

   )->result;
 ```

+As SQL-Ledger always returns 200 as status code you probably want to check
+the response for login errors in the body of the response.

 For the following examples `$ua` created with this code is used as client.
-The
-next calls are always made to `api.pl`.

 ### Login with every request (alternative)

 As an alternative it is possible to login with every request.
-This maybe useful
+This may be
-if just a single request has to be made to the API, but not recommended for
+useful if just a single request has to be made, but not recommended for
 multiple requests.

 ```perl